US Supreme Court limits courts’ ability to issue nationwide injunctions

 On the first day of his second term, January 20, he followed through on that campaign promise, signing an executive order called, “Protecting the Meaning and Value of American Citizenship”.

-But immigration advocates said that Trump’s policy violated the Constitution, and lower courts sided with them, issuing nationwide injunctions that barred the executive order from taking effect.
+But immigration advocates said that Trump’s policy violated the Constitution and could render some children stateless.
+Lower courts sided with them, issuing nationwide injunctions that barred the executive order from taking effect.